patrickgullmann/amazing-final-project/README.md

 ### Inspecting Existing Pins

 -   Clicking on a pin brings up the Pin Component (Modal), where users can see the added information of the pin as well as current weather data of the location.
--   The current weather data is presented by fetchgin Stormglass.io weather API.
+-   The current weather data is presented by fetching Stormglass.io weather API.

 ### Rating Places